Floodlights

 Floodlights (Scoops & Worklights), Striplights & Far Cycs

 Floodlights, sometimes called “open face units” have no lens, and fall into a few general categories.
-Because they are non-focusable, they are usually used for work-lights, for lighting drops, or for broad areas of illumination.
+Because they are non-focusable, they are usually used for work lights, lighting drops, or broad areas of illumination.

 • Broad area light